-Part IV of the Employment Act provides additional protection (such as mandatory rest days, overtime pay and maximum hours of work) to select groups of employees, namely workmen (essentially manual labourers) earning a maximum of S$4,500 as a basic monthly salary, and those other than workmen and persons employed in managerial or executive positions (including professionals), earning a maximum of S$2,600 as a basic monthly salary.
+Part IV of the Employment Act provides additional protection (such as mandatory rest days, overtime pay and maximum hours of work) to select groups of employees, namely workmen (essentially manual labourers) earning a maximum of S$4,500 as a basic monthly salary, and those other than workmen and other than persons employed in managerial or executive positions (including professionals) earning a maximum of S$2,600 as a basic monthly salary.

 Year in review

 In light of the rapidly evolving covid-19 pandemic, the MOM has been periodically updating its advisories on workplace and vaccination policies.
 Safe management measures have now become the norm.2 There are also provisions for an employer's obligation to ensure that only selected categories of persons may enter their workplaces.3